TaniaMohai/experiencing-react-ts/README.md

-The aim of this project is to learn, experiment and knowledge-deepen some of the most widely used technologies used on front end development.
+The aim of this project is to learn, experiment and knowledge-deepen some of the most widely used technologies on front end development.
 Sometimes with baby steps, other times with large steps further, I aim for the output to reach an impressive level of coolness and complexity